Brikwerk/nxbt/README.md

 A few other functions to note:
 - If you exit the webpage, the controller will shutdown.
 - Once you've connected over the "Change Grip/Order Menu", NXBT will automatically reconnect.
 This applies on a per-Bluetooth-adapter basis.
 - Most gamepads should be usable over the browser.
 To get started with a gamepad, click a button and it should show up under the input dropdown list.
 If it doesn't show up, try another browser.
-Chrome is the recommended standard as it seems to have the best gamepad support currently (as of September 2020)
+Chrome is the recommended standard as it seems to have the best gamepad support currently (as of May 2023) although Opera and Edge will sufice as well.

 ## Using the TUI